The 15 Best Wineries in Mendoza, Argentina

 The absolute best time to visit Mendoza is in March for harvest (the “cosecha” or vendimia).

 Despite all of that, Mendoza is a generally a great destination year-round.

-We’ve visited in both September and in March.
+We have visited three times.
 In March, we were there a week before the actual harvest festival, so we were able to see the vines lush and full of grapes.

 The vines will begin to regrow for spring at around the end of September.
+Our third visit was in November and the vineyards were full and lush, the grapes were still tiny.

 Read more: The Best Time to Visit Argentina